tips on how-to

 Mounting Snap-On Inlets vs. Screw-On Inlets

-If you want a complete electrical circuit, you need an inlet.
+If you want a complete electrical circuit without having to hardwire your device, you need an inlet.
 Inlets, or appliance couplers, are the input power connection that helps guide the flow of electricity from a source to a plugged-in device.
 In other words, you can’t connect power sources without them.
 However, the type of inlet you need may vary based on application and use.

 There are two different ways to mount a power connector.
 In this blog, we compare snap-on inlets and screw-on inlets so you can choose the best mounting type for your needs.
 Keep reading to learn more, and contact us with any questions.